-We’ve since lost a rabbit to a fierce Missouri heat wave and several chicks to a greedy raccoon.
+We’ve since lost a rabbit to a fierce Ozark heat wave and several chicks to a greedy raccoon.
 With every death, we’ve learned how to better care for our animals, and have also come to terms with the fact that this may happen every season.

 Old age, predation, sickness and uncontrollable weather will be challenges we will constantly face, sometimes with triumph, and sometimes with casualties.
 This is as much part of homesteading as fresh eggs, beautiful sunrises and morning chores.